Jen-Jen91/studio_ghibli_films/README.md

 # Studio Ghibli

 This front-end project makes a request to the Studio Ghibli API (https://ghibliapi.herokuapp.com/) and displays the film data.
-Users can choose to view all Studio Ghibli films or access specific titles or dates using the dropdown selectors.
-The code was written in JavaScript with HTML and CSS for the design.
+Users can choose to view all Studio Ghibli films or access specific titles using the dropdown selectors.
+The app was written in JavaScript with HTML and CSS.

 ### To run the app: